Gerunds (-ing)

 Gerunds in Passive Sense

-The expression "something wants doing" is not normally used in American English.
+expression "something wants doing" is not normally used

 Gerunds after Certain Verbs